AWS Security Blog

 “Effort to manage” increases with the amount of time and effort needed to maintain a solution in an operational state.
 For example, you should consider how much time your administrators will spend managing the appliances, controlling access permissions, and performing data synchronization, backup, restoration, and audit.

-When comparing “Effort to integrate” among solutions, you should consider how easy it is to use your encryption key management solution.
-AWS KMS is natively integrated with many AWS services to encrypt data at rest or facilitate signing and verification; the functionality is also available through the AWS encryption SDK for developers who need to encrypt/decrypt data locally within their applications.
-With HSM systems, PKCS#11 integration is, usually, the required approach.
+When you compare “Effort to integrate” among solutions, consider how simple it is to use your encryption key management solution and the level of operational complexity you will face.
+AWS KMS is natively integrated with many AWS services to encrypt data at rest or facilitate signing and verification.
+The functionality is also available through the AWS encryption SDK for developers who need to encrypt or decrypt data locally within their applications.
+With HSM systems, PKCS #11 or JCE integration is usually the required approach.

 Common BYOK misperceptions